 A virtual assistant can help you reduce the cost of hiring full-time staff by handling various administrative jobs part-time.

-For example, if you have an office manager who works 40 hours per week and makes $50 an hour, that adds up to $2,000 per month in salary alone (not including benefits).
+For example, an office manager who works 40 hours per week and makes $50 an hour adds up to a $2,000 monthly salary alone (not including benefits).

 If you hire an assistant for 20 hours per week at $25 per hour instead – and she does all the same things as your full-time employee – she’ll save you about $1,300 each month!